sngeth/sngeth.github.io/_posts/2024-09-25-point-free-style.md

 - The `&` symbol is a shorthand for anonymous functions.
 - `&1` and `&2` refer to the first and second arguments, respectively.

-This function behaves the same as its Haskell counterpart: calling `make_greeting.("hello", "george")` will return `"hello george"`.
+This function behaves the same as its Haskell counterpart: calling `make_greeting.("hello", "world")` will return `"hello world"`.

 ### Differences in Elixir